Yegorich555/TechBrain/README.md

 # TechBrain

-Project for smartHome (remote socket switcher etc.)
+Project for SmartHome (remote socket switcher, home sensors, etc.)

 ## Supporting devices

-- ES8266 like uart-to-tcp and socket switcher
+- ESP8266 like uart-to-tcp and socket switcher
-- AVR like Attiny13 and Atmega8
+- AVR (Attiny13 and Atmega8) like socket switcher by UART responses

 ## Applications